Generating Less Certain Adversarial Examples Improves Robust Generalization

-In this section, we explain the experimental details for producing the heatmaps and the histograms illustrated in Section~\ref{section: adversarial training generates overconfident examples}.
-Given a model $M_\theta$ (e.g., \emph{Best Model} and \emph{Last Model}) and a set of examples $\cS$ sampled from the underlying distribution $\mu$ (e.g., CIFAR-10 training and testing datasets), adversarial examples are generated by the PGD-Attack within the perturbation ball $\cB_\epsilon(\bx)$ centered at $\bx$ with radius $\epsilon=8/255$ under the $\linf$ threat model, which follows the settings of generating training samples in Section~\ref{section: experiments}, e.g., the PGD-Attack is iteratively conducted by $10$ steps with the step size of $2/255$.
-We record the predicted labels of the generated adversarial examples with respect to each model, and then plot the classwise label distributions as heatmaps in Figure~\ref{figure: heatmaps_at_res}.
+This section provides all the experimental details for producing the heatmaps and the histograms illustrated in Sections~\ref{section: adversarial training generates overconfident examples} and \ref{section: defining adversarial certainty}.
+Given a model $f_\theta$ (e.g., \emph{Best Model} and \emph{Last Model}) and a set of examples $\cS$ sampled from the underlying distribution $\mu$ (e.g., CIFAR-10 training and testing datasets), adversarial examples are generated by PGD attacks within the perturbation ball $\cB_\epsilon(\bx)$ centered at $\bx$ with radius $\epsilon=8/255$ under the $\linf$ perturbations, which follows the settings of generating training samples considered in Section~\ref{section: experiments}, e.g., PGD is iteratively conducted by $10$ steps with the step size of $2/255$.
+We record and plot the label predictions of the generated adversarial examples with respect to each model as heatmaps in Figure~\ref{figure: heatmaps_at_res}.